kingzamzon/docs/docs/examples.md

 - An example of how to use the Access Control Conditions Modal: https://github.com/LIT-Protocol/lit-access-control-conditions-modal-example

 - An example of how to create a Lit AuthSig (aka a wallet signature) on the server side, where you don't have access to metamask: https://github.com/LIT-Protocol/hotwallet-signing-example

+- AN example of an ACL smart contract that you could easily use with Lit's EVM Custom Contract Conditions to create a flexible and powerful authorization system: https://github.com/masaun/ACL-smart-contract